tarasowski/aws-big-data/spark-python/1_introduction.md

   * filter - filters the values from RDD
   * distinct - get unique values in RDD
   * smaple - get a sample for testing on large data set
-  * union, intersection, subraact, cartesian - intersection between two RDD's and combine them or exclude
+  * union, intersection, subtract, cartesian - intersection between two RDD's and combine them or exclude

 * Actions on RDD's (perform an action to get a result of RDD):